All Episodes

 Welcome to the program.

-Hi, Russ.
+Hi, Rush.

-And then you'll get the swine flu, and then what'll all the rest of us do?
+And then what will all the rest of us do?

-Uh, look at I have a healthy ego.
+Look, I have a healthy ego.

-I don't think she's saying you must take it, knowing full well I won't, and then I will get the flu.
+I don't think she's saying, you must take it, knowing full well I won't, and then I will get the flu.

-Uh all I see is a bunch of typical government panic and hype.
+All I see is a bunch of typical government panic and hype.

 Remember the bird flu.

-Remember the monkey flu?
+Remember the monkey flu.

-Remember the pig flu of four years ago?
+Remember the pig flu of four years ago.

 And the life expectancy keeps going up.

-I approaching the threshold of what?
+Approaching the threshold of what?

-What am what threshold am I approaching?
+What threshold am I approaching?

 The age threshold?

-The age threshold, then why are they closing schools in panic?
+Then why are they closing schools in panic?

 That's right.

-Then why are you even telling me about the age threshold?
+So another reason why, then why are you even telling me about the age threshold?

 Well, you know, I really can't relate.